 If you're familiar with pit bulls, you know how vocal they are.
-It’s almost as if they can speak.
-When the creator adds “talking pitbull” to the title, it’s a nod to their YouTube niche: people who adore the vocal nature of pitties.
+It’s almost as if they can speak!
+When the creator adds “talking pitbull” to the title, it’s a nod to people who adore the vocal nature of pitties.

 2. Stay Under the YouTube Title Character Limit

-Before settling on a headline, make sure it’s the right YouTube video title length.
-It’s easy to fall in love with the words you’ve written, only to realize you have too many.
+Make sure you're using the right YouTube video title length before settling on a headline.
+It’s easy to fall in love with the words you’ve written, only to realize you have too many!

 On YouTube, you have a title limit of 100 characters.
 But even that’s too long.
 The best titles are around 60-70 characters and display fully on most devices.
 Anything longer will show up as a truncated title.

 It’s true: Sensational headlines attract viewers out of sheer curiosity.
 Even if something looks too good to be true, viewers will investigate just to be sure.